Joanne Clifton: Personal life

 Clifton grew up in the small North East Lincolnshire village of Waltham with her older brother, Kevin Clifton, mother, Judy Clifton and father Keith Clifton.
 She attended East Ravendale Primary School and Caistor Grammar School.

+In 2017, Clifton appeared with her dance partner Ore Oduba in an episode of Celebrity Antiques Road Trip on BBC Two and rebroadcast in the US on PBS stations.

-Clifton has been in a relationship with fellow stage actor, AJ Jenks, since 2020.In September 2025, she announced her engagement.
+Since 2020, Clifton has been in a relationship with fellow stage actor AJ Jenks.
+On 29 September 2025, Clifton and Jenks announced their engagement, writing, "Got bored..... so we're getting married.
+Cheers!".

+In July 2026, Clifton announced she was pregnant with her first child.